Moretta1/BERT-RNA/README.md

 ## Introduction

-This is the samples for research "A multi-scale language-based deep learning model for interpretable prediction of RNA methylation across multiple species".
+This is the samples for research "Interpretable multi-scale deep learning for RNA methylation analysis across multiple species".

 ## Get Started